'Saturday Night Live' has some fun at Roger Stone's expense

 He also directed a key set of words, close to Martin's own catchphrase of "excuse me," at the president: "Pardon me!"

-Carlson also invited Commerce Secretary Wilbur Ross on air to address criticism that his suggestion workers impacted by the 35-day government shutdown could take out bank loans was tone deaf.
+Carlson also invited Commerce Secretary Wilbur Ross to address criticism of his suggestion that workers impacted by the shutdown could take out bank loans.

 Ross, a real-life billionaire played on "SNL" by Kate McKinnon, had more advice for those impacted by the shutdown that ended Friday.